 Headlines that have numbers in them usually get shared more on Facebook and Twitter, as well.
 For example, the second most popular post on HubSpot is a number-type headline with over 10,000 tweets to date.

 Generate article ideas: If you’re stuck and don’t know what to write about, you can use the Inbound Now tool to generate blog post/article ideas.

-There are several resources for writing click-worthy and sharable headlines, but to demonstrate, let’s write some fresh headlines in three popular industries: small business, fitness and relationships.
+There are several resources for writing click-worthy and sharable headlines.
+To demonstrate, let’s write some fresh headlines in three popular industries: small business, fitness and relationships.